College of Engineering

 Preparation and Admission

 A statement of undergraduate and graduate admission requirements is included in the admissions portion of this catalog.
-A student may be admitted with less than the requirements listed, but the deficiency must be made up before he or she can progress very far in a college engineering course of study.
+A student may be admitted with less than the requirements listed, but the deficiency must be made up before they can progress very far in a college engineering course of study.

 Students who contemplate entering the College of Engineering with advanced standing from other institutions should complete as many of the freshman and sophomore requirements listed in the curricula as possible.
 Calculus, chemistry and physics and the various introductory engineering courses are prerequisites to many advanced courses, and their omission may delay graduation.